Raquel Welch: Beauty and business career

 The Raquel Welch Total Beauty and Fitness Program book and videos were first released in 1984.
 The book, written by Welch with photographs by André Weinfeld, includes a hatha yoga fitness program, her views on healthy living and nutrition, as well as beauty and personal style.
-The Multi-Platinum collection of Fitness and Yoga videos were produced and directed by André Weinfeld.
+The Multi-Platinum collection of Fitness and Yoga videos were produced and directed by Weinfeld.
 As a businesswoman, Welch succeeded with her signature line of wigs.
 She also began a jewelry and skincare line, although neither of those ventures compared to the success of her wig collection HAIRuWEAR.

 In January 2007, Welch was selected as the newest face of MAC Cosmetics Beauty Icon series.
 Her line features several limited-edition makeup shades in glossy black and tiger-print packaging.
 The tiger print motif of the collection celebrates Welch's feline and sensuous image: "strong and wild, yet sultry and exotic".

 Her personal beauty regime included abstinence from alcohol and tobacco; daily yoga; and moisturising with Bag Balm.

 Personal life

 Marriages and relationships

 Welch married her high school sweetheart, James Welch, in Las Vegas on May 8, 1959.
-They had two children, Damon (born November 6, 1959) and Tahnee (born December 26, 1961).
+They had two children, a son and a daughter, Tahnee.
 The couple separated in 1962 and divorced in 1964; she retained the surname Welch for the rest of her life.

 She married publicist Patrick Curtis in Paris on February 14, 1967, and they divorced on January 6, 1972.
 Curtis later said to the tabloid newspapers that Welch had had an abortion during their marriage.
 Spanish media reported that during the shooting of 100 Rifles in Spain in 1968, Welch, while married to Curtis, had a relationship with Spanish actor Sancho Gracia, who had a small role in the film, and that Welch's husband, upon finding out about the affair, chased Gracia at gunpoint through the hotel where they were staying in Aguadulce.

 Subsequent boyfriends included football player Joe Namath, producer Robert Evans and comedian Freddie Prinze.